Biological Safety Cabinets

 - Brief description of the service request

 BSCs also periodically require more stringent decontamination.
 This can be accomplished via gas decontamination.
-Gas decontamination (such as paraformaldehyde gas, hydrogen peroxide gas or chlorine dioxide) is required prior to any maintenance, prior to moving the cabinet, or following a large spill inside the BSC.
+Gas decontamination (such as paraformaldehyde gas, hydrogen peroxide gas or chlorine dioxide) is required prior to any maintenance, prior to moving the cabinet (including sending to University Surplus) or following a large spill inside the BSC.
 This method is required to protect workers from possible contaminants that would be missed during surface contamination, as it is the only way to ensure that internal components such as the HEPA filtration system are disinfected.
 Due to the hazards associated with this method of decontamination, this method is not to be attempted by the laboratorians.
 Gas decontamination may only be performed by approved vendors.
 To determine if gas decontamination is required, contact EHS for a risk assessment.
 If it is determined that gas decontamination is required, contact Precision Air Technology for service.